-(3) (a) The division shall be responsible for accepting and investigating complaints regarding misclassification of employees and enforcing the requirements of the act regarding classification of employees and payment of premiums.

-(b) Any person may file a written complaint with the division alleging that a person engaged in employment is being misclassified by an employer as an independent contractor.
-The complainant shall specify in the complaint the facts showing that the person classified as an independent contractor is engaged in employment, as defined in article 70 of this title.

-(c) The director may investigate a complaint filed pursuant to this subsection (3) and shall focus on the investigation of the most egregious complaints or those complaints alleging intentional acts of misclassification of employees undertaken in order to gain a competitive advantage or to avoid the payment of premiums.

-(d) No later than thirty days after receipt of a complaint, the director shall determine whether or not an investigation is warranted.
+- (a) The division shall be responsible for accepting and investigating complaints regarding misclassification of employees and enforcing the requirements of the act regarding classification of employees and payment of premiums. - (b) Any person may file a written complaint with the division alleging that a person engaged in employment is being misclassified by an employer as an independent contractor.
+The complainant shall specify in the complaint the facts showing that the person classified as an independent contractor is engaged in employment, as defined in article 70 of this title. - (c) The director may investigate a complaint filed pursuant to this subsection (3) and shall focus on the investigation of the most egregious complaints or those complaints alleging intentional acts of misclassification of employees undertaken in order to gain a competitive advantage or to avoid the payment of premiums. - (d) No later than thirty days after receipt of a complaint, the director shall determine whether or not an investigation is warranted.
 If the director determines that an investigation is warranted, the director shall notify the complainant and respondent that an investigation will be conducted and shall conduct the investigation in accordance with the act and the rules adopted pursuant to the act.
 The complainant and respondent shall cooperate and provide information as necessary to facilitate the investigation.

+(e)

-(e) (I) Upon conclusion of an investigation, the director shall issue a written order either dismissing the complaint or finding that the employer has engaged in the misclassification of employees and has failed to pay appropriate premiums for covered employment as defined in article 70 of this title.
+(I) Upon conclusion of an investigation, the director shall issue a written order either dismissing the complaint or finding that the employer has engaged in the misclassification of employees and has failed to pay appropriate premiums for covered employment as defined in article 70 of this title.

+COLORA
-(II) If the director finds that an employer has engaged in the misclassification of employees, the director shall order the employer to pay back premiums owed and interest.

-(III) Upon a finding that the employer, with willful disregard of the law, misclassified employees, the director may:

-(A) Impose a fine of up to five thousand dollars per misclassified employee for the first misclassification with willful disregard, and for a second or subsequent misclassification with willful disregard, a fine of up to twenty-five thousand dollars per misclassified employee; and

-(B) Upon a second or subsequent misclassification with willful disregard, issue an order prohibiting the employer from contracting with, or receiving any funds for the performance of contracts from, the state for up to two years after the date of the director's order.
-Upon the issuance of such order, the director shall notify state departments and agencies as necessary to ensure enforcement of the order.

-(f) The director shall provide a copy of the written order to the respondent.
-Those portions of the written order that are not confidential under the act shall be a public record.

-(g) An employer shall have the right to appeal the director's order in accordance with section 8-76-113.
+- (II) If the director finds that an employer has engaged in the misclassification of employees, the director shall order the employer to pay back premiums owed and interest. - (III) Upon a finding that the employer, with willful disregard of the law, misclassified employees, the director may: - (A) Impose a fine of up to five thousand dollars per misclassified employee for the first misclassification with willful disregard, and for a second or subsequent misclassification with willful disregard, a fine of up to twenty-five thousand dollars per misclassified employee; and - (B) Upon a second or subsequent misclassification with willful disregard, issue an order prohibiting the employer from contracting with, or receiving any funds for the performance of contracts from, the state for up to two years after the date of the director's order.
+Upon the issuance of such order, the director shall notify state departments and agencies as necessary to ensure enforcement of the order. - (IV) Fines received by the division pursuant to subsection (3)(e)(III) of this section or by the department of law pursuant to subsection (9) of this section shall be transferred to the department of labor and employment and credited to the unemployment revenue fund created in section 8-77-106. - (f) The director shall provide a copy of the written order to the respondent.
+Those portions of the written order that are not confidential under the act shall be a public record. - (g) An employer shall have the right to appeal the director's order in accordance with section 8-76-113.